vytasrgl/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## Output Macros

-Just as you can write your own common routines for handling pattern code with patternmacro:, you can do the same for output code.
+Just as you can write your own common routines (functions) for handling pattern code with patternmacro:, you can do the same for output code.
 ```
 Outputmacro: name (^arg1 ^arg2 ...)